-Spark plugs must fire properly to assure proper engine performance and emission control.
-The plugs installed in your vehicle should operate satisfactorily in normal service for the mileage indicated in the Maintenance Chart.
-New plugs should be installed at this mileage.
-The entire set should be replaced if there is any malfunction due to a faulty spark plug.
-Check the Vehicle Emissions Control Information label for the proper type of spark plug for your vehicle.
+Spark plugs must fire properly to assure engine performance and emission control.
+New plugs should be installed at the specified mileage.
+The entire set should be replaced if there is any malfunction due to a faulty spark plug, malfunctioning spark plugs can damage the catalytic converter.
+For proper type of replacement spark plugs, refer to the "Vehicle Emission Control Information" label in the engine compartment.